dfontana/dfontana.github.io/content/cmder.md

     Win+Right:  Switch next console
     ```
     7. Under *Keyboard* check "Install keyboard hooks" (Might now be called  `Support special hotkeys` if missing - Thanks @SturmB!)
     8. Under *Paste* make sure each mode is in "Multi-line".
-This only affects cmd / non-mintty terminals from what I've seen, but is pleasent to have set for when not using mintty.
+This only affects cmd / non-mintty terminals from what I've seen, but is pleasant to have set for when not using mintty.
 5. Save settings and hit Win+Down, run your task.
 Tada you have a ConEmu running cygwin, running mintty.
 Wonderful.
 This is what we'll be using to tweak from here out!
 If you're prompted to generate configuration files, feel free to.
 If you keep following, I'll be providing my configuration which you can poke around.
 We're also about to overwrite the default .zshrc with the oh-my-zsh one, so hold out on tweaking that!

 ### 3. Setting up oh-my-zsh and plugins